-Spinal Flow Yoga was created to treat spine pain at home by taking an all body fitness approach.
-I did so by integrating and simplifying what I knew from physical therapy, exercise science, yoga, and strength training.
-Also incorporated were principles secondary to an in depth understanding of the best of modern spine biomechanics research; Stuart McGill’s among others.
-In doing so I wanted a generalized but adaptable program that anyone could apply at home, not dependent on the gym full of exercise equipment I had in my physical therapy office.
-I simplified all of this into what are now two 5-minute yoga sequences that are a truly modern, if unconventional.
-If yoga means union (it does) Spinal Flow Yoga is certainly union of the best of what I know.
-To better appreciate what Spinal Flow is now, I think it helps to understand from where it came.
+Spinal Flow Yoga was created to treat neck and back pain at home by taking an all body fitness approach.
+I created it by integrating and simplifying what I knew from physical therapy, exercise science, yoga, and strength training, incorporated principles from the best of modern spine biomechanics research; Stuart McGill’s among others.
+The program is generalized to the human body, but adaptable to the individual, a system not dependent on the gym full of exercise equipment I had in my physical therapy office.
+I would go so far as to say that I was able to implicitly fit about 85% of my ideas into what are now two 5-minute exercise programs that are unique, elegant, and state of the art.
+If yoga means union (and it does) Spinal Flow Yoga is certainly union of the best of what I know, periodically updated as I further research, test, and refine ideas.

-SF5 turned out better than I ever expected.
+R5 turned out better than I ever expected.
 It’s not a compromise for me to not have a gym membership, it’s a preference.
-In less time than it took me to get dressed for the gym, SF5 is done for the day.
+In less time than it took me to get dressed for the gym, R5 is done for the day.
 Now I’m no longer doing Spinal Flow just to learn, test, and develop for others.
 I’m doing it for me, because I think it’s the best workout, not only for myself and people with back pain, but for most anyone, in most situations, period.
-So while Spinal Flow was originally intended to treat neck and back pain, with SF5, I’m genuinely curious whether more people will be interested in doing it for overall health and fitness.
+So while Spinal Flow was originally intended to treat neck and back pain, with R5, I’m genuinely curious whether more people will be interested in doing it for overall health and fitness.
 It’s that good.

-How Spinal FLOW-5 works
+How RESISTANCE-5 works

 Admittedly a highly effective 5-minute total body workout sounds a bit too good to be true.
 If it wasn’t me I don’t think I would believe it.
 But working on it for about two years now, I think I’ve worked out the whys, and how scientifically it makes sense.